IITDhHANS/haptic_ws/README.md

 ### About
 ```
 Haptic workspace provides a platform for simulating your physical systems.
-The workspace has integrated two haptic devices, which can be used for controlling the objects in the workspace.
+Workspace has integrated two haptic devices, which can be used for controlling the objects in the workspace.
 It was created for implementing robot-assisted upper-limb bi-manual rehabilitation exercises.
-The workspace can be incorporated with other objects based on the exercise.
+Workspace can be incorporated with other objects based on the exercise.
 It provides a physics-based environment that provides humans with a real feel of working in a real space.
 ```
 # Steps to configure